-In the fifty-fourth edition of “Legends of the Game” we look at the career of Patrick Baker.
+In the return of “Legends of the Game” we look at the career of Patrick Baker.

-Baker would win two Mann Cups with Peterborough…1966 and 1973, and was named 1973 Mann Cup most valuable player.
+- Baker would win two Mann Cups with Peterborough in1966 and 1973.
+Baker was named the 1973 Mann Cup most valuable player.

 - Pat won best goaltender in the Ontario Lacrosse Association ten times, and was named Peterborough’s sportsman of the year in 1969.

 - Inducted into the Canadian Lacrosse Hall of Fame in 1980, the Ontario Lacrosse Hall of Fame in 1981, and the Peterborough and District’s Sports Hall of Fame in 1983.

 - In 2008, Baker and his 1958 Minto Cup winning junior team were named to the Brampton Sports Hall of Fame.

 - In 2012, the 1956-59 Brampton Minto Cup dynasty was inducted into the Canadian Hall of Fame (Baker playing for the 1958 edition of the team).

 Don’t forget to check us out every Sunday night at 9pm (ET)